I’m glad I fell in love in my youth.

 I thought that was brave.
 I mean who finishes undergrad and then aspires to work on a cruise ship?

 I didn’t have the list that so many of my friends over 25, 35, 45 seem to currently have.
 I didn’t even have the list that has accumulated after two decades of marriage.

 I wasn’t thinking about if he saved money or if he had a 401k.
 He made about 27k at first, and he spent most of his money.
 I wasn’t consciously thinking about how or if he would love our future kids.
-We eventually had two daughters; he avidly watches Avatar with one and advises the other about the importance of self-respect.
+We eventually had two daughters; he avidly watches superhero films with one and advises the other about the importance of self-respect.
 I wasn’t worried about if he would clean the house or take my car to the shop.
 He ended up being obsessive about cleaning, at first, and he rarely serviced any of my cars.
 I wasn’t concerned about if he’d support my future goals.
 He does.
 Always.

 He played tennis and I barely ran across the street even if I saw a car coming.
 He only ate rice for lunch and dinner, while I devoured several servings of any and everything in front of him.
 One of our first dates was to Red Lobster.
 Because he didn’t have enough money, he let me eat what I wanted while he ate salad and cheddar biscuits.
 I didn’t condemn him for not having money, cause he was 23.
 Plus, I didn’t have any money either.

 I didn’t follow a 90-day rule.

 I didn’t care if he believed in God, was a Christian or an atheist.
 Our philosophies about a higher power developed and intertwined like violet Wisteria on a white trellis.
 Most days we would just be.
 We would talk about hypothetical situations and what-ifs grew to be realities.

 I didn’t read a bunch of magazines (or blogs) about how to get a man, how to keep a man, how to stop your man from cheating.